A chin augmentation can be achieved with a safe surgical placement of a “fitted” pliable implant.

 Known as “genioplasty,” augmenting an underprojected chin can help create a more balanced, proportional appearance and improved facial contour for both men and women.

-Both Drs.
-Kleiman and Dr. Wachal are double board certified in Otolarygology and Facial Plastic Surgery, and have combined experience and expertise in this procedure of over 25 years.
+Dr. Kleiman is board certified in Otolaryngology and Facial Plastic Surgery, Dr. Wachal is fellowship trained and are both uniquely skilled at performing this procedure and have combined experience and expertise in this procedure of over 25 years.

 Interestingly, the shape of the chin is related to nose size, so enlarging the chin can make the nose appear less prominent, and vice versa.
 Chin implants are often done simultaneously with a rhinoplasty.
 It also can be done with a neck or facelift to better define the jawline.